turbopelican/turbopelican/README.md

 ### Notes

 Pelican still targets Python 3.9, which does not bundle built-in support for reading TOML configuration.
-Projects using `turbopelican` requires Python 3.11 or higher, and therefore adopts the newer convention of placing configuration in a TOML file rather than Python scripts.
+Projects using `turbopelican` require Python 3.11 or higher, and therefore adopt the newer convention of placing configuration in a TOML file rather than Python scripts.
 Generally, you should only need to modify `turbopelican.toml`, rather than `pelicanconf.py` or `publishconf.py`.